Bursaries for STEMM students

 - Formally accept your offer of study.

-- If you have been awarded a STEMM bursary you will be notified by the end of September 2022.
+- If you are eligible for a STEMM bursary, you will receive confirmation by email by the beginning of September.

-Bursaries will be paid in semester two and awarded as a tuition fee discount.
+- Final enrolment and funding checks will be complete prior to payment in semester two.
+All bursaries will be awarded as a tuition fee discount.

 Terms and conditions